-A few weeks back, in Horses of the Dark Time, I explored some of the horse mumming customs which happen toward the end of October in Britain.
+In Horses of the Dark Time, I explored some of the horse mumming customs which happen toward the end of October in Britain.
 But most of these frisky, yet mysterious, skull horses make their appearance over the Christmas and New Year season.
-Lots of people are familiar with the Welsh Mari Lwyd, now, and we’ll meet her in Part 3, but there’s more.
-So much more.
-And I love them all!
+Lots of people are familiar with the Welsh Mari Lwyd, and you can read about her here, but there’s more to these traditions than just her, so much more, and I love them all!

 We have a poor owd horse